Download the PDF version of this page

 For information on CREP contact a program specialist.

 Free technical guidance and information related to managing CRP for wildlife is available from Wildlife Commission staff.
-Please call the Wildlife Resources Commission, Division of Wildlife Management at 919-707-0050 if you have questions or need assistance.
+Please call the Wildlife Resources Commission, Wildlife Management Division at 919-707-0050 if you have questions or need assistance.

 Prepared by John Isenhour, NCWRC Technical Assistance Biologist, firstname.lastname@example.org.